ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 -->
 To get started with your ML module, create an Azure Virtual Machine by running the Jupyter notebook titled [04_create_vm_iotedge_device.ipynb](/utilities/video-analysis/jupyter/04_create_vm_iotedge_device.ipynb) if you
 * do not have a physical IoT Edge device, or
-* want to use a VM to test this sample
+* want to use a VM to test this sample.

 > [!NOTE]
 > If you want to run the following sections, you must create a GPU accelerated VM such as the Standard_NC6 VM, which has an NVidia GPU.